BaoLiqi/v2ex-digest-pages/idea.md

 // not complete json
 ```

-and the logic is like what we do in color/
+The logic is similar to what we implement within the folder color/

-we need to generate a ts color array using python, and use it in our site.
-write the render logic in react component.
+We need to use Python to generate a TypeScript color array, which will then be used on our website.
+Please write the rendering logic within a React component.